lammps/lammps/doc/src/Developer_write_pair.rst

 (i.e. *i* < nlocal); index *j* atoms may be "ghost" atoms (*j* >= nlocal).

-Depending on the settings used with the :doc:`newton command <newton>`, those pairs are are only listed once globally (newton_pair == 1), then forces must be stored even with ghost atoms and after all forces are computed a "reverse communication" is performed to add those ghost atom forces to their corresponding local atoms.
+Depending on the settings used with the :doc:`newton command <newton>`, those pairs are only listed once globally (newton_pair == 1), then forces must be stored even with ghost atoms and after all forces are computed a "reverse communication" is performed to add those ghost atom forces to their corresponding local atoms.
 If the setting is disabled, then the extra communication is skipped, since for pairs straddling sub-domain boundaries, the forces are computed twice and only stored with the local atoms in the domain that *owns* it.

 .. code-block:: c++